About the Foundation

-Launched in 2020, by Anna Margaret Clare Stuck, the foundation is inspired by her children and her desire to create a better future for them and generations to come.
+Established in 2020 by Anna Margaret Clare Stuck, the foundation is inspired by her children and a desire to create a better future for them and generations to come.

 A social entrepreneur, investor, and natural problem solver, Anna wants Clare to contribute to change by standing alongside those who are solving the problems of today.